Aboriginal self-determination and autonomy

 There is “ample evidence” that the US policy of self-determination, formally adopted in the 1970s, is the only US Indian policy ever linked to sustained improvements in socioeconomic conditions in Indian communities .

-The North American experience shows that self-determination pays off, provided that Indigenous tribes not only assume responsibility for their own affairs but invest time and energy in building governing institutions that can capably exercise decision-making power and that have the support of their own peoples.
-Non-indigenous governments must then take self-determination seriously.
+The North American experience shows that self-determination pays off, provided that Aboriginal tribes not only assume responsibility for their own affairs but invest time and energy in building governing institutions that can capably exercise decision-making power and that have the support of their own peoples.
+Non-Aboriginal governments must then take self-determination seriously.

 Reconciliation Australia has a section on Aboriginal governance called the Indigenous Governance Tookit.